bryanxtong/LearnMicroservicesWithSpringBoot-RocketMQ-Kubernetes/k8s/README.md

 ## Namespace

-The `microservices` namespace is created automatically by Helmfile (`createNamespace: true` is set in `helmfile.yaml`).

-When running a single `helm upgrade --install` command, make sure the namespace already exists or add `--create-namespace` for the first install.
+The `microservices` namespace is defined in `templates/namespace.yaml`.
+Helmfile creates it automatically during `helmfile sync` via `createNamespace: true`.
+When running a bare `helm upgrade --install` command, apply the namespace manifest first or add `--create-namespace`.

 All workloads are deployed into the `microservices` namespace.